Home Alone? YES!

 Initial phone consultation and video assessment: $125*

-Your 4-week minimum package: TBdiscussed/month includes and reflects:
+Your 4-week minimum package: $740 and includes and reflects:

 All fees are paid in advance of services and can be invoiced via PayPal for your convenience.
 Appointments are reserved only upon payment.
-Fees for Sep/Isolation Distress are billed separately from other training/behavior services.
+Fees for Sep/Isolation Distress are billed separately from any other training/behavior services from Happy Tails Family Dog Training.